ADMISSIONS PROCESS

 Step 1 Book onto an Open Morning or arrange a private tour to get to know us better.
 Register for a place at one of these events HERE.

-Step 3 The Admissions Team will be in touch to invite candidates for an interview with a senior member of staff during Autumn term 2022.
-This can be conducted via Microsoft Teams online or in person.
+Step 3 The Admissions Team will be in touch to invite candidates for an interview with a senior member of staff during Autumn term 2023.
+This can be conducted online or in person (preferable).

-Step 4 Book on to one of our upcoming Taster Days HERE.
+Step 4 Book onto one of our upcoming Experience Days HERE.

 Step 6 Sit entrance assessment comprising English, Mathematics and Verbal Reasoning papers.
-Our entrance assessment day will take place on 19 November 2022, but for late entries an individual testing day can be arranged with the Admissions Team (if places are still available.
+Our entrance assessment day will take place on Saturday 18 November 2023, but for late entries an individual testing day can be arranged with the Admissions Team (if places are still available).

 Step 7 Offer letters to successful candidates are sent out in early December and within two weeks of assessment for any late entries.
 School references will need to have been received before an offer can be given.

-Step 9 Welcome day for pupils and parents in June 2023 (date tbc).
+Step 9 A welcome day for pupils and parents will be held in June 2024.

 For further information please contact a member of the Admissions Team | admissions@royalhospitalschool.org | 01473 326136